Celia Cooney: Robberies

-Her first robbery took place on January 5, 1924, when Cooney entered a Thomas Ralston grocery in Park Slope, and asked for a dozen eggs.
-She subsequently held up the store, and stole a total of 680 dollars.
+Her first robbery took place on January 5, 1924, when Cooney and her husband entered a Thomas Ralston grocery in Park Slope, and asked for a dozen eggs.
+They subsequently held up the store and stole a total of 680 dollars.
 The robbery received a smattering of coverage in the Brooklyn Eagle and Brooklyn Citizen.
 Celia and Ed Cooney soon moved to 1099 Pacific Street.
-They spent the money quickly, and subsequently robbed an Atlantic and Pacific at 451 Ralph Avenue, and a H. C. Bohack store.
+They spent the money quickly and subsequently robbed an Atlantic and Pacific at 451 Ralph Avenue, and a H. C. Bohack store.
 In total, they netted about $365 from the two robberies.
-The New York Daily News and Telegram and Evening Mail covered the robberies, with the Mail coining the nickname "bobbed hair bandit".
+The New York Daily News and Telegram and Evening Mail covered the robberies, with the Mail coining the nickname "bobbed-hair bandit."

-The robberies began to attract media attention, with newspapers ridiculing Richard Enright for his incapability to catch the bandit.
+The robberies began to attract media attention, with newspapers ridiculing Richard Enright for his inability to catch the bandit and her husband.
 On January 14, Enright announced that he had caught the bandit.
 He claimed that it was Helen Quigley, a twenty-three year old actress.
-Cooney subsequently left a message at a drugstore on Dekalb Avenue.
-"You dirty fish-peddling bums, leave this innocent girl alone and get the right ones, which is nobody else but us ...
+Cooney subsequently left a message at a drugstore on Dekalb Avenue: "You dirty fish-peddling bums, leave this innocent girl alone and get the right ones, which is nobody else but us ...
 We defy you fellows to catch us."
 Another robbery occurred on Union Street on January 20.
 The various robberies were covered on front pages in the Daily News, Brooklyn Standard Union, Eagle, Citizen, New York Post, New York Journal-American, The New York Times, and others.
 At least one poem was written about the robberies.

-Enright continued to be heavily criticized for his inability to catch Cooney, as they robbed more stores.
+Enright continued to be heavily criticized for his inability to catch the Cooneys as they robbed more stores.
 As the robberies continued, Enright stepped up his efforts to catch Cooney, naming Mary Cody and Rose Moore as suspects.
-F. Scott Fitzgerald would later claim that his wife Zelda Fitzgerald had been accused of being the Bobbed Haired Bandit, being stopped on Queensboro Bridge in Queens.
+F. Scott Fitzgerald would later claim that his wife Zelda Fitzgerald had been accused of being the Bobbed-Haired Bandit, being stopped on Queensboro Bridge in Queens.
 The newspapers continued to cover the chase, with the New York Herald and others comparing Cooney to a modern-day Robin Hood.
-Enright soon assembled 850 detectives, and made catching Cooney their top priority, giving the detectives permission to shoot on sight.
-Despite having an additional 200 policemen on patrol, Cooney still evaded capture.
+Enright soon assembled 850 detectives and made catching Cooney his top priority, giving the detectives permission to shoot on sight.
+Despite having an additional 200 policemen on patrol, the Cooneys still evaded capture.